 Advice to future scholars from past alumni scholars

-One of our ex Rolls-Royce Power Academy scholars talks to the Daily Telegraph about the importance and excitement of Electrical Engineering today.
+One of our ex-Rolls-Royce Power Academy scholars spoke with the Daily Telegraph about the importance and excitement of electrical engineering today.
 Read the Daily Telegraph article.

 “For those who are new, my advice is to utilise this experience by requesting a variety of different placements in order to find where your engineering passion lies.”